JiaPoh1/Personal_Budget_Management_and_Expense_Analysis_System_Sem1/README.md

 TRANSPORTATION:

-Your transportation percentage of total expenses are 10.00%
+Your transportation percentage of total expenses are 4.00%
 <br/><br/>

 FOOD:

-Your food percentage of total expenses are 30.00%
+Your food percentage of total expenses are 20.00%
 <br/><br/>

 UTILITIES:

-Your utilities percentage of total expenses are 20.00%
+Your utilities percentage of total expenses are 36.00%
 <br/><br/>

 MEDICAL AND HEALTHCARE:

-Your medical and healthcare percentage of total expenses are 25.00%
+Your medical and healthcare percentage of total expenses are 4.00%
 <br/><br/>

 PERSONAL SPENDING:

-Your personal spending percentage of total expenses are 15.00%
+Your personal spending percentage of total expenses are 20.00%
 <br/><br/>

 ENTERTAINMENT:

-Your entertainmet percentage of total expenses are 0.00%
+Your entertainment percentage of total expenses are 16.00%
 <br/><br/>

-Your available budget: RM1500.00
+Your available budget: RM3500.00

 Total percentage of all categories: 100.00%

-Category budget transportation: RM150.00
+Transportation budget: RM140.00

-Category budget food: RM450.00
+Food budget: RM700.00

-Category budget utilities: RM300.00
+Utilities budget: RM1260.00

-Category budget medical and healthcare: RM375.00
+Medical and Healthcare budget: RM140.00

-Category budget personal spending: RM225.00
+Personal Spending budget: RM700.00

-Category budget entertainment: RM0.00
+Entertainment budget: RM560.00

 ## ⚠️ Notes